gtarsia/easy-repl/README.md

 ## Requirements

-I don't know how far back it goes, but to really get the
+I don't know how far back it goes, but try using node 11 for top-level async.